-- 1 medium onion, diced
+- 1 medium yellow onion diced

-- 2 stalks celery, diced
+- 2 stalks celery diced

-- 2 large carrots, diced
+- 2 large carrots diced

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

 - 1 teaspoon dried oregano

-- 1/4 teaspoon cayenne pepper (optional)
+- ¼ teaspoon cayenne pepper optional

-Add the oil to your Instant Pot.
-Press the "saute" function and adjust to "normal".
-Saute the onion, celery, and carrots until softened, about 5 minutes.
-Add the garlic and saute for 1 more minute.
+- On the Instant Pot, press the "saute" function and adjust to "normal".
+Once it reads hot, drizzle in the olive oil.
+Add the onion, celery, and carrots and sprinkle with ½ teaspoon salt.
+Saute until softened, about 5 minutes.

-- For a thicker soup, blend 1/3 of the soup in a blender or with an immersion blender.
+- For a thicker soup, blend ⅓ of the soup in a blender or with an immersion blender.
 This makes it extra creamy!

 - Freezing: This meal can be portioned into large or individual containers and frozen for up to 3 months.
 These are the containers I use.
 It will need to thaw in the fridge for up to 24 hours before enjoying.